ben-haim/Nxt2Monitor/README.md

     Specifies an NRS server connection.
 This parameter can be specified multiple times to connect to more than one NRS server.
 The default administrator password will be used if 'adminPW' is omitted.
 The default API port will be used if 'port' is omitted.
 The local host will be used if no 'connect' parameters are specified.

   - apiPort=port
 	Specifies the default NRS API port.
 Port 27876 will be used if this parameter is not specified.
+Use 26876 for testnet.

   - adminPW=password
     Specifies the default administrator password for the NRS server.